+As can be seen from Table 2, the first and second PC together explain 54.5 % of the variance.
+All 855 measurements of the 5 NH children are projected in a plane constructed by means of these first two PCs (see Figure 3).
 The first and the second eigenvectors are used to draw a plane in which all bin spectra are displayed as points.
-This PC1-PC2 plane is often taken as an analogue to the $F_1$ - $F_2$ plane.
+This PC1-PC2 plane is often taken as an analogue to the F_1 - F_2 plane.

-Figure 2: Graphs of the distribution of variance and the contribution of the first 2 eigenvectors after PCA of the first 2 eigenvectors after PCA of the values for the 5 NH children in the $24^{\text{th}}$ month.
+Figure 2: Graphs of the distribution of variance and the contribution of the first 2 eigenvectors after PCA of all filter values for the 5 NH children in the 24th month.